-Valentine's Day is around the corner and the memories of classic Black sex scenes on film and TV live forever.
+The memories of classic Black sex scenes on film and TV live forever.
 Here are 15 Black sex scenes to take you back and reignite the love and passion in your life:

 When Kevin and Chiron shared their first kiss, validating feelings they'd had for each other and taking unspoken bonds to the next level, it was passionate and endearing.
 Kevin then pleasured Chiron via a hand job, which is another act of endearment that further solidified a gift of freedom in sexual identity that they could not fully reveal in their everyday lives.
 That scene from the 2016 Academy Award-winning film reminded us all of our own first time with a deep crush or connection from our teen years.

 You gotta love a story of instant attraction between two creatives, and Micheal and Mae don't disappoint in this film.
 The journalist and art curator (respectively) enjoy a steamy romp during a New York City rainstorm, reminding us all how deliciously fun having a storm bae can be.
 And the fact that their love has a backdrop of Mae's mother's affair with the father she never knew adds that much more allure.
 (A close second in the favorite love scene category for this film is the one with her mother and father in 1980s New Orleans enjoying their first time to Luther Vandross and Cheryl Lynn's "If This World Were Mine.")